jonifen/jonifen-web/content/projects.md

 My end goal is for this to learn from the accusations being made and make suggestions to the player as to what the winning accusation could be.

+#### GameBrowser

+[Github](https://github.com/jonifen/GameBrowser/) &middot; Demo coming soon

+This is a browser tool to fetch details about a gaming server.
+Initially it supports Quake III Arena, but could easily be enhanced to support other games too.
+It will return the list of players with their scores, and then other details such as mod and map etc.

+It was originally written in a VB6 desktop application, ported to a C# WinForms application and then rewritten during the COVID-19 Lockdown to become a web application with an API.

+My end goal is to run this in a Docker container on a Raspberry Pi which is currently running a Quake III Arena game server (also in a Docker container).

 ---

 ### Fun stuff